10 Things That Happen to Your Body When You Quit Vaping

 9 – Better chance of fighting infections

 When you quit vaping, your body’s ability to fight infections returns to normal.
-While you’re vaping, you run the risk of lung infections because the tiny hair-type structures inside your lungs that remove mucus from your body lose their ability to function properly.
+While you’re vaping, you risk lung infections because the tiny hair-type structures inside your lungs that remove mucus from your body lose their ability to function correctly.
 As these hair-like structures get renewed, your lungs are healthier.
 You’ll have less risk of getting infections and viruses like the flu, bronchitis, or pneumonia.
 You’ll also breathe quickly and have less shortness of breath when walking or exercising.

 10 – Overall better health